← The Website

 Will the course content go out of date?

 The specific API calls and library versions will change — that's inevitable in a fast-moving space.
 But the core content — how agents are structured, how decision loops work, how to coordinate multiple agents, how to handle failures in production — that's architectural knowledge that doesn't expire on a 6-month cycle.
-And Pro members get all future modules as the course evolves.
+The course gets updated as the site evolves; the July 2026 content overhaul was exactly that.

 Pricing & Access